 Enjoy the picturesque Sierra Nevadas on horseback on your next Three Rivers visit.
 Area trails are made for hiking and horseback riding.
 Trail rides are excellent outdoor activities for the entire family, especially those who have never ridden a horse.

-The area has several stables, like the famous Wood N Horse Training Stables for booking trail rides or grabbing a lesson.
+The area has several stables, like Wood N Horse Training Stables, for booking trail rides or grabbing a lesson.
 On trail rides, experienced guides accommodate all levels of equestrian expertise.
 However, there are usually minimum age and weight requirements.

 8. Play on Lake Kaweah

-Lake Kaweah, also known as Lemon Cove, is not just your typical lake.
+Lake Kaweah, or Lemon Cove, is not just your typical lake.
 It is a manufactured reservoir and one of the most popular tourist attractions in Three Rivers.
 The lake is fed by the Kaweah River, high in the Sierra Nevada Mountains, and serves Tulare County.

 This beautiful lake is a significant area resource.
-It is also a popular water destination for anglers, the waters being home to rainbow trout, bass, and carp.
+It is also a popular water destination for anglers, home to rainbow trout, bass, and carp.

 While a bit cold, the lake is a perfect place to swim.
 Kaweah Marina is a place to rent watercraft of all types – boats, kayaks, and paddle boards.
 Houseboats are also available for rental.